 The theme ‘To be on the move’ was explored in the different ways people travel, the products they use and their means of transportation.
 Maslow’s pyramid and Pieter Desmet’s ‘Design for emotion’-theory were used to know how and which human needs to address with a product.
 Negative concerns related to travelling were identified and ideas were generated to solve such concernes.
-From these ideas, the ones that would fit the HEMA product portfolio best were chosen (non-electronic, simple and intuitive), Scenarios were then created to find specific solutions to the chosen concern "losing children at the beach".
+From these ideas, the ones that would fit the HEMA product portfolio best were chosen (non-electronic, simple and intuitive).
+Scenarios were then created to find specific solutions to a chosen concern "losing children at the beach".
 The market was analysed for similar products.
-Idea sketches are made and 3D-modelled.
-The final design is then 3D-printed and presented to HEMA.
+Idea sketches were made and 3D-modelled.
+The final design ws then 3D-printed and presented to HEMA.

 Wondering off is one of children’s biggest skills, which is especially problematic at the beach.
 When a child is lost, it looks up in order to find their parents.
 This served as an inspiration to make something that is so high in the air, that a child can spot it easily: A floating helium balloon.

 The design is called Heylium: a helium cartridge, balloon and rope, together embodied in a small rocket.
 With Heylium, parents can launch one helium-filled balloon in the air and create a vantage point directly where they are positioned on the beach.
 Since the balloon is visible from large distances, the child can find their way back on their own, easing both parent’s and child’s mind.

 The rocket design represents the take off from the ground all the way to the sky.
 The name Heylium is a combination of a 'hey!' and the helium gas which is used.
 The 2He on the side symbolises the helium atom and is a hint to Thunderbirds’ Rocket 3.